This castle was once considered as an option for the Royal Family's alternate residence, but you may know it better from the 'X-Men' movie.

-The property of Hatley Park in British Columbia, was originally purchased in 1906 by James Dunsmuir, the province’s Lieutenant Governor.
+The property of Hatley Park in British Columbia was originally purchased in 1906 by James Dunsmuir, the province’s Lieutenant Governor.
 Dunsmuir and his wife commissioned the Canadian architect Samuel Maclure to construct a 40-room mansion, a project that took two years to complete.
-As Dunsmuir was of Scottish descent, the mansion was built in the Scottish Baronial style rather than the Tudor style that was popular at the time.
+As Dunsmuir was of Scottish descent, the mansion was built in the Scottish Baronial style rather than the Tudor style that was in vogue at the time.

 The mansion, known as Hatley Castle, became a local landmark.
 It was occupied by Dunsmuir’s descendants until the end of the Great Depression, after which the estate was sold to the Canadian government.
 When World War II broke out, contingency plans were made for the Royal Family to reside in Canada should the invading German forces reached the Midlands.
 The castle was purchased by the federal Crown-in-Council in 1940 for use as King George VI’s residence, but the plan was dropped as the Royal Family and the government decided against it.

 From 1948 to 1995, the mansion was used as a naval training facility known as the Royal Roads Military College.
 After its closure, it opened as a public, degree-granting university Royal Roads University.
 The mansion continues to serve as its campus today.